Al Wajbah Fort

 Al Wajbah Fort is one of the oldest forts in Qatar.
 Located in the locality of Al Wajbah in Al Rayyan, it is situated 15 km west of Doha.
-The fort was built in the late 18th or 19th century and was the location of an important battle when the army of Sheikh Jassim bin Mohammed Al Thani subdued the Ottoman army in 1893.
+The fort was built in the late 18th or 19th century and was the location of an important battle when the army of Sheikh Jassim bin Mohammed Al Thani subdued the Ottoman army in 1893 during the Battle of Al Wajbah.
 It was used as the residence of Hamad bin Abdullah Al Thani at various periods.
 The fort's most prominent features are its four watchtowers.
 It underwent restoration in the later 20th century.